Counting Cars

-Counting Cars is an American reality television series shown on History and produced by Leftfield Pictures.
-The series, which is the third spinoff of Pawn Stars, is filmed in Las Vegas, where it chronicles the daily activities at Count's Kustoms, an automobile restoration and customization company owned and operated by Danny Koker a.k.a.
+Counting Cars is an American reality television series shown on History Channel and produced by Leftfield Pictures.
+The series, which was the third spin-off of Pawn Stars, was filmed in Las Vegas, where it chronicled the daily activities at Count's Kustoms, an automobile restoration and customization company owned and operated by Danny Koker a.k.a.
 The Count, who previously appeared as a recurring expert on Pawn Stars.
-In a format similar to another Pawn Stars spinoff, American Restoration, the series follows Koker and his staff as they restore and modify classic automobiles and motorcycles.
-Counting Cars debuted on August 13, 2012.
+In a format similar to another Pawn Stars spin-off, American Restoration, the series followed Koker and his staff as they restored and modified classic automobiles and motorcycles.

 Production history

 Counting Cars is an American reality-television series, shown on History, and produced by Leftfield Pictures.
 The series is the third spinoff of the TV series Pawn Stars, following American Restoration and Cajun Pawn Stars.
 It is filmed in Las Vegas, where it chronicles the daily activities at Count's Kustoms, an automobile restoration and customization company owned and operated by legendary Danny Koker, who previously appeared as a recurring expert on Pawn Stars.
 In a format similar to American Restoration, the series follows Koker and his staff as they restore and modify classic automobiles and motorcycles, and documents the occasional conflict among the cast members.

 The series debuted August 13, 2012, after Pawn Stars before assuming its regular Tuesday time slot the following day.

 The show's initial executive producers were History's Zachary Behr and Julian Hobbs, and Leftfield Pictures' Brent Montgomery, David George, and Shawn Witt.
 The series was created by co-executive producer Joel Patterson.
 By mid-2014, Behr and Ed de Rivaz were History's executive producers on the show, with Tom Romita and Jonathan Wyche joining the three Leftfield executive producers as co-executive producers.
 In early 2015, Simon Thomas had joined as a fourth Leftfield executive producer, and Sean Moran had succeeded Romita as a co-executive producer.